 3. It is important to preserve all physical evidence.
 Victims who have been sexually assaulted SHOULD NOT bathe, shower, or douche.
 If oral sex was involved do not brush your teeth, drink, or smoke.
 These activities will destroy evidence.
 The victim should try not to change clothes before seeking medical treatment.
 If possible bring another set of clothing to the hospital as original clothes will be preserved as possible evidence.
 If the victim changes clothes prior to going to the hospital, she/he should take the soiled clothes in a paper bag as evidence (plastic bags destroy evidence).
 Victims of relationship violence should not erase text messages, emails, or other social media that may contain messages directly, or indirectly, from the abusive person or stalker.

 4. Victims of sexual, physical, or emotional violence are encouraged to seek immediate medical treatment (UPMC Mercy Emergency Room, 412.232.8222).
-The victims of sexual violence should be assessed for sexually transmitted infection, injury, or pregnancy.
+The victim of sexual violence should be assessed for injury or pregnancy and should be treated prophylactically for sexually transmitted infections that could result from the attack.
 Hospital personnel will also collect evidence in case the victim might wish to file criminal charges later.
 It is important to know that hospitals are required to report any injuries which are the result of a crime.
 This does not mean that the victim must file charges.
 Victims of relationship violence likewise should be assessed and treated for physical and emotional trauma by medical personnel as soon as possible.
 This does not mean that the victim must file charges, either in a criminal action or university disciplinary action.